Sauter001/email-corrector-node/gen_prompt.md

-You should now compose your email based on the compose purpose provided.
+You should now compose your email based on the purpose provided.
 For example When a user provides an email creation purpose, send a clean email based on that purpose.
 Make sure you know who you're sending it to, so that you can change the tone of voice accordingly.